patternfly/patternfly-react/packages/patternfly-4/react-integration/README.md

 Once you’ve completed development of a new component, you need to perform a build before you can start writing integration tests.

 1. Make your changes in packages/patternfly-4/react-core
-2. Run the following command to build your component:
+2. Run the following command from the root directory to build your component:

     `yarn build`

 ## Running the demo app

 Running the demo app
-Run the following command to launch the demo app:
+Run the following command from the root directory to launch the demo app:

 `yarn start demo:app`